VladMielu/FolderSyncApp/README.md

 # FolderSyncApp
-This C# console application, named FolderSync, performs file and folder synchronization from a source directory to a destination directory at specified intervals.
+This C# console application, named FolderSync, performs file and folder synchronization from a source directory to a destination directory at specified time intervals.
 Key functionality and components include:

 Command-line arguments are used to specify the source folder, destination folder, and synchronization interval in seconds.